HOW TO MENTALLY MASTER ANY AND EVERY WOD

 The answer as always, is more nuanced than we first expect.

 The first thing to note, is that not only is each WOD different, but that each of us - each athlete - is different.
 In short, one-size-fits-one.
-We must first understand ourselves before deciding which techniques to use.
+You must first understand ourselves before deciding which techniques to use.

 Similarly, trying to hit a PR power snatch immediately after an hour of tantric sex and watching Schindler’s List (not at the same time obviously, that would be disgusting) would be incredibly difficult.
 You just wouldn't be in the right state.